samkenxstream/turnkey-triumph-326606_SamKenX-core-docker/windows/README.md

 > Clone [ARK Core](https://github.com/ArkEcosystem/core.git) repository.
 Recommended branch to use for development is `develop`.

-Our example uses `D:\core` as a PATH, so if you do not want to edit `docker-compose.yml`, you just go ahead and clone [core-docker](https://github.com/ArkEcosystem/core-docker.git) to the same path.
+Our example uses `D:\core` as a PATH, so if you do not want to edit `docker-compose.yml`, you just go ahead and clone [ARK Core](https://github.com/ArkEcosystem/core.git) to the same path.

 > Clone [core-docker](https://github.com/ArkEcosystem/core-docker.git) repository.